About the Department of Pathology

 Our department is based at NYU Langone Hospital—Long Island, which serves the community with high-quality and academically rigorous medicine.
 Teaching, research, and clinical practice have long been recognized strengths of our department, which has ready access to the resources of NYU Langone.

 Our laboratory currently processes more than 70,000 surgical specimens and more than 1 million clinical laboratory tests annually.
 This rich material provides an excellent basis for our medical students and pathology residents to learn and grow along with our dedicated group of 20 faculty members.
 Furthermore, our autopsy service of 70 to 90 cases annually supports integrated anatomy teaching, quality assurance hospital measures, and pathology instruction.

 We also continue to grow as a department through increases in staff, subspecialized faculty, and space, as well as with the implementation of advanced technology in clinical laboratories, the development of digital pathology workflow, and the pursuit of translational and clinical research.
 While the size of our department and case volume allows for a strong training program, we are still small enough to provide a nurturing environment for our medical students and residents.

-We are experiencing great opportunities within our department through clinical laboratory and pathology technological advances and subspecialty faculty expertise.
-Our faculty provide a solid core knowledge that enables the next generation of leaders in pathology to launch their careers in whatever direction they choose.
+We offer great opportunities within our department through clinical laboratory and pathology technological advances and subspecialty faculty expertise.
+Our faculty provide trainees with a solid core of knowledge that enables the next generation of leaders in pathology to launch their careers in whatever direction they choose.

 In our department, we follow in the footsteps of the father of modern pathology, Rudolf Virchow, who once said: